logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/create.md

 job.run()
 ```

+It is also possible to define the topics used for data ingestion, this can be done by setting the `topic_name` parameter with your preferred value.
+By default, feature groups in hopsworks will share a project-wide topic.

 #### Best Practices for Writing

 When designing a feature group, it is worth taking a look at how this feature group will be queried in the future, in order to optimize it for those query patterns.